 The single best sign of a UTI in an older person is often a sudden behavioral change.

-However, because of their aging immune systems, seniors may not display any of these classic symptoms.
-So caregivers should also be on the lookout for any abrupt changes in a person’s behavior, such as loss of energy or appetite, or the inability to get dressed.
+As a caregiver, be on the lookout for any sudden changes in your loved one’s behavior, such as loss of energy or appetite, or the inability to get dressed.
 Also watch for:

 - Extreme fatigue

 Some people are more likely to get a UTI than others.
 People with limited mobility, a weak (suppressed) immune system, or urinary tract blockages due to an enlarged prostate or kidney stones may be at a higher risk of getting a UTI.